The Bible Library

 Swedish edition

-The Swedish KJV Bible is the Swedish Bible translation of the Holy Scriptures, the King James Version also known as the Authorised Version (AV 1611).
+SKJVB - The Swedish KJV Bible is the Swedish Bible translation of the Holy Scriptures, the King James Version also known as the Authorised Version (AV 1611).

 In the Swedish edition of the 1611 King James Version, its English language dress and tone is preserved and clarified by a matched use of punctuation.
 The Swedish KJV Bible therefore has a slightly older Swedish-language tone that faithfully follows the English King James Bible.